mattvarghese/coconut/README.md

 Contains the source for a simple assembler for the simulated processor.

 ### 'mips' directory
-Contains the source for the processor simulation, memory subsystem and Caches - the main source code of Coconut.
+Contains the source for the processor simulation, memory subsystem and caches - the main source code of Coconut.

 ### 'io' directory
 Contains the source for three simple i/o devices
  1. A simple keyboard.
  2. A simple screen ( a character terminal ).
  3. A dumbterminal consisting of a simple screen and a simple keyboard.

 ### 'include' directory
 Contains the header files that are made use of in all of the above three sources